 Any physical activity can be beneficial but speaking to your doctor before starting any new exercise regime is recommended.
 Here are some options of exercises you can do:

-How does lack of exercise affect mental health?
+How does a lack of exercise affect mental health?

 Further support